Gkcloud5/Better-future/Learning/Network/02-Internet/01/HTTPS in network.md

 ##### 2.3 What is in an HTTP request body?

-* Body of the request is the part that contains the body of informati
+* Body of the request is the part that contains the body of information the request is transferring.
+* Body contains any information being submitted to the web server, such as a username and password, or any other data entered into a form.

+##### 2.4 What is in an HTTP response?

+* An HTTP response is what web clients receive from an internet server in answer to an HTTP request.
+* Typical HTTP res